-- When making the beurre noisette/brown butter, add a pinch of salt to the ice bath under the cooling bowl for the browned butter.
+- When making the beurre noisette/brown butter, add a pinch of salt to the ice bath under the browned butter cooling bowl.
 Salted ice water will pull the heat out of the butter more rapidly.

 - Once you’ve mastered this recipe, make enough to freeze a batch.
 Properly frozen and sealed cookie dough will remain fresh for up to 9 months.

 - Depending on how many you wish to make at one time, you will need multiple sheet pans and parchment paper/Silpats.
 Typically a standard 1/2 sheet pan can bake 6 cookies at a time.
 On the day I made mine, I put one in the oven while forming and placing the next batch.
 This worked great since I had one pan in the oven and one getting ready to put in the oven.

 - 1.5 = #40 ounce heavy duty cookie/ice cream scoop

 - measuring spoons

 - stand mixer fitted with a paddle attachment

 - candy thermometer (for making homemade toffee)

 - non reactive mixing bowls (preferably stainless steel)